makasimba/LeNet-Torch/README.md

-LeNet -- a optical character recognition neural network -- implemented in Pytorch
+LeNet -- an optical character recognition neural network -- implemented in Pytorch